awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 ```

 **Example: Granting permission to the version of the secret that has a certain staging label**
-The following policy, when it's attached to a user, group, or role, allows the user to run `GetSecretValue` on any secret with a name that begins with `Prod`—and only for the version that has the staging label `AWSCURRENT` attached\.
+The following policy, when it's attached to a user, group, or role, allows the user to run `GetSecret` on any secret with a name that begins with `Prod`—and only for the version that has the staging label `AWSCURRENT` attached\.

 ```
 {